 Less known is the requirement of Article VI, clause 3 that: “… all executive and judicial Officers … of the several States, shall be bound by Oath or Affirmation, to support this Constitution…”

-This constitutional requirement is binding upon every government official in the United States from state governors and judges to members of city councils, police officers or board members of mosquito abatement districts and library boards.
+This constitutional requirement is binding upon every government official in the United States from state governors and judges to members of city councils, police officers, firefighters or board members of mosquito abatement districts and library boards.

 State Recognition of Constitutional Oath Requirement